 But many patterns and relationships aren't always obvious by looking at a map.
 Often, there's too much data to sift through and present coherently on a map.
 The way you display the data on the map can change the patterns you see.
 Spatial analysis tools allow you to quantify patterns and relationships in the data and display the results as maps, tables, and charts.
-The spatial analysis tools that are now part of ArcGIS Online empower you to answer questions and make important decisions using more than a visual analysis.
+The spatial analysis tools empower you to answer questions and make important decisions using more than a visual analysis.

 To learn more about accessing and running the tools, see Use the analysis tools.
 An overview of each of the tools can be found below.
 The analysis tools are arranged in categories.
 These categories are logical groupings and do not affect how you access or use the tasks in any way.